TexasInstruments/simplelink-coresdk-examples/examples/nortos/LP_CC1312R7/drivers/spiffsexternal/README.md

     ==================================================
 ```

 ## Application Design Details

 * SPIFFS source is included and pre-built with support for TI-RTOS or FreeRTOS
 synchronization.
 A SPIFFSNVS driver is included in the library which serves as
 the interface between the SPIFFS file system and the NVS driver.
-The SPIFFS file
+The SPIFFS
-system will operate within the memory region allocated for a NVS driver
+file system will operate within the memory region allocated for a NVS driver
 instance.
-NVS driver specifications are found in the application's board file.
-Refer to NVS driver documentation for configuration details.
+Refer to the NVS driver documentation for configuration details.

 * To use a SPIFFS file system some configuration parameters and RAM must be
 provided at runtime (all sizes in bytes):
     * Amount of memory allocated for SPIFFS - This is the amount of memory that
       has been allocated for NVS driver instance which SPIFFS will work within.
-This
-is configurable in the application's board file.
     * Physical block size (also known as sector size) - Amount of flash cleared
       on a single erase operation.
-This varies according to the type of memory and is
+This varies according to the type of memory
-defined in the NVS configuration in the application's board file.
+      and is defined in the NVS configuration in SysConfig.
     * Logical block size - The file system divides the entire memory region into
       logical blocks.
-This value must be an integer multiple of the physical block
+This value must be an integer multiple of the physical
-size:
-> logical_block_size = n * physical_block_size
+      block size (`logical_block_size = n * physical_block_size`)
-    * Logical page size - The file system divides logical blocs into logical
+    * Logical page size - The file system divides logical blocks into logical
       pages.
 Files are divided into pages when stored in memory.
-The logical block
+The logical
-size must also be an integer multiple of the logical page size:
+      block size must also be an integer multiple of the logical page size
-> logical_block_size = i * logical_page_size
+      (`logical_block_size = i * logical_page_size`)
     * A RAM 'work' buffer - This is memory used internally by SPIFFS.
 This must
-be twice the logical page size (2 * logical_page_size) in length.
+      be twice the logical page size (`2 * logical_page_size`) in length.
     * A RAM file descriptor cache - Temporary storage for the file descriptors
       of frequently used files.

 * The application utilizes a single thread (`mainThread`) to demonstrate how to
 use SPIFFS APIs to read and write files.

-* SPIFFSNVS_config() is called to:
+* `SPIFFSNVS_config()` is called to:
-    * Open NVS driver instance in which SPIFFS file system will exits.
+    * Open NVS driver instance in which SPIFFS file system will exist.
     * Validate configuration parameters.
     * Initialize SPIFFS configuration and file system structures.